 3. What information do we collect and how may we use it?

-(a) During your visit to our site, we will only collect personal information that you choose to provide, if for example you: contact us with an enquiry or request us to provide you with further information
+3.1 During your visit to our site, we will only collect personal information that you choose to provide.
+If, for example, you contact us with an enquiry or request us to provide you with further information.

-(b) If you share other people’s data with us, for example if you order on behalf of another company, you will need to check you have lawful authority to do so.
+3.2 If you share other people’s data with us, for example if you refer business to us on behalf of another, you will need to check you have lawful authority to do so.
 E.G. The other party has consented to you providing us with their information.
 In such a case

 4. We may use the information held about you in the following ways:

-4.6 To provide you with the information, products and services requested from us
+4.6 To provide you with any information, products and/or services requested from us.

-4.9 We also reserve the right to disclose your personal information where we are required to do so by law, such as to assist in any disputes, claims or investigations relating to your account or contract with us, and to detect and prevent fraudulent transactions.
+4.9 We also reserve the right to disclose your personal information where we are required to do so by law, such as to assist in any disputes, claims or investigations relating to your account or contracts with us and to detect and prevent fraudulent transactions.